 The book’s opening lines introduced a Pakistani narrator, Changez.
-Getting into the long monologue, his distant, formal language and tone, along with his slightly-concealed fury, added an edginess and, yes, a creepiness.
-There was also a maddening ambiguity in his musings where you never quite grasped whether he was pro or anti-America, pro or anti-Islam, what he was really reluctant about and, if he was truly a fundamentalist (based on the commonly-accepted post-9/11 definition), which particular principles was he most adhering to.
-Various incidents in the story heightened the ambiguity — how he described his pursuit of the American dream, his reactions to 9/11 and its aftermath, his post-9/11 FBI altercation, his growing perceptions of Western capitalism as a form of fundamentalism, etc. In fact, fundamentalism, as the key theme of the book, was explored and offered up in many different forms throughout for the reader’s interpretation and reaction — although hardly ever in its commonly understood and accepted religious form.
+Getting into the long monologue, his distant, formal language and tone, along with his slightly-concealed fury, added an edginess and yes, a creepiness.
+There was also a maddening ambiguity in his musings where you never quite grasped whether he was pro or anti-America, pro or anti-Islam, what he was reluctant about.
+And, if he was truly a fundamentalist (based on the commonly-accepted post-9/11 definition), which particular principles he was most adhering to.
+Various incidents in the story heightened the ambiguity — how he described his pursuit of the American dream, his reactions to 9/11 and its aftermath, his post-9/11 FBI altercation, his growing perceptions of Western capitalism as a form of fundamentalism, etc. In fact, fundamentalism, as the key theme of the book, was explored and offered up in many different forms throughout for the reader’s interpretation and reaction — although hardly ever in its commonly understood and accepted religion-motivated form.

-I have almost given you a book review before getting to the movie, but with good reason.
-Having read a book such as this, which puts much of the onus on the reader to actively participate in the narrative, practically as the third main character sitting and listening in at that tea-shop in Lahore, Pakistan, it was very hard to imagine how all of this would translate into a movie, where characters and story cannot be so amorphous, and “something must happen” to keep the passive viewer watching.
-And, had I not been a long-time fan of Mira Nair, the director, I would likely have steered clear of this particular adaptation after having loved the book so.
+Having read a book such as this, which puts much of the onus on the reader to actively participate in the narrative, practically as the third main character sitting and listening at that tea-shop in Lahore, Pakistan, it was hard to imagine how it would all translate into a movie, where characters and story cannot be so amorphous, and “something must happen” to keep the passive viewer watching.
+Had I not been a long-time fan of Mira Nair, the director, I would likely have steered clear of this particular adaptation after having loved the book so.

 As a more visual medium, a movie cannot but reveal in images that which words in a novel can effectively conceal or present as shadowy silhouettes.
-For example, in the book, violence is hinted at through the sudden metallic glint of a concealed gun or the implied restlessness of the American as if awaiting someone.
-In the movie, these things have to be visualized rather than just offered up in words.
-So it is absolutely pointless, really, to compare certain aspects of a book to the movie adapted from it.
-These are two separate, though related, creations.
-It would almost be better to come to the movie with no knowledge of the book whatsoever.
+For example, in the book, violence is hinted at through the sudden metallic glint of a concealed gun or the implied restlessness of the American as if waiting for someone.
+In the movie, these things have to be visualized rather more clearly and they lose some of that undefinable mystery/suspense.

 Let’s consider the movie as a creative work on its own.
-Working with what Nair has often referred to in interviews as “the bones of Hamid’s novel,” she and her screenwriter, William Wheeler, embellished and filled out the movie story in a way that retained a fair bit of the mystery of Changez’ possible terrorism till the very end, while giving us more context and enough tense drama and action to keep things moving.
-In giving the movie story more structure than the novel, they created a sort of espionage thriller and added a few more characters and backstories.
+Working with what Nair has often referred to in interviews as “the bones of Hamid’s novel,” she and her screenwriter, William Wheeler, embellished and filled out the movie story in a way that retained a fair bit of the mystery of Changez’ possible terrorism till the very end, while giving us more context and enough dramatic tension and action to keep the plot moving.
+In giving the movie version more structure than the novel, they created a sort of espionage thriller and added a few more characters and backstories.

-There is perhaps some heavy-handedness in showing a lot of police action: American Intelligence roaring into the town square in black jeeps, the crowd scene with gunshots, etc. But I believe that is an attempt at realism.
+There is perhaps some heavy-handedness in showing a lot of police action: American intelligence roaring into the town square in black jeeps, the crowd scene with gunshots, etc. I believe this is an attempt at realism.
 We know enough now, from all the post-9/11 publicized accounts of other terrorist captures how something like this might go down.
 If the CIA has strong reasons to believe that a Pakistani terrorist is responsible for or involved in the kidnapping of another American, they are hardly likely to simply send in a lone undercover spy to talk it out with the terrorist.
 So, at least, Nair and company did not sacrifice plausibility as they added their own interpretation to how the story ended.
-In fact, Nair and Wheeler gave us their interpretation of that 2nd beat of the ending (see above) that Hamid wanted readers to create in their own minds, based on their own interpretations.
+In fact, Nair and Wheeler gave us their interpretation of that second beat of the ending that Hamid had wanted readers to create in their own minds based on their own interpretations.

-And the final two scenes with the two main characters were, perhaps, not as climactic.
+The final two scenes between the two main characters were, perhaps, not as climactic.
 Changez gave a passionate eulogy for the friend whom Lincoln had accidentally shot dead.
 And, by way of this eulogy, he rejected the very religious fundamentalism that he had been suspected of throughout.
 Lincoln sat in a hospital, recuperating from his wounds and listening to the recording of the tea-shop conversation, which ended with Changez’ words: “Looks can be deceiving.
 I am a lover of America.”
-A bit on the nose and rather unsubtly Hollywoodsian.
-An opportunity missed to go against the grain and leave some loose ends for the audience to mull over.
+This is perhaps a bit on the nose and rather unsubtly Hollywoodsian — an opportunity missed to go against the grain and leave some loose ends for the audience to mull over.

-If there is one part of the story I wish they hadn’t changed at all, it is that of Erica’s sub-plot.
-The movie version is very different, including the denouement.
-I did not see the need for these changes as they did not support the overall movie story better than the book version of Erica’s sub-plot.
+One part of the story I wish they hadn’t changed at all is Erica’s sub-plot.
+The movie version of her story arc is very different, including the denouement.
+I will not give it away here, but suffice to say, the changes in the movie did not enhance Erica’s story better than the book version.

 A few words about the main cast.
 Riz Ahmed has done some work related to 9/11 through his music and other films.
-So, while he brought that knowing sensibility to this movie, as Changez Khan, he offered up so much more with his haunting voice and that face that spoke even more volumes.
-Liev Schrieber, as Bobby Lincoln, the American undercover spy-journalist, did what he does best — become his character entirely even though there wasn’t much for him to do in this particular role.
-Kiefer Sutherland, as Jim Cross, Changez’ boss at Underwood Samson, the consulting/private-equity firm, stopped just short of becoming a caricature of American capitalism, thankfully.
+So, while he brought that knowing sensibility to this movie as Changez Khan, he also offered up much more with his haunting voice and a face that spoke volumes.
+Liev Schrieber as Bobby Lincoln, the American undercover spy-journalist, did what he does best — become his character entirely even though there wasn’t much for him to do in this particular role.
+Kiefer Sutherland as Jim Cross, Changez’ boss at Underwood Samson, the consulting/private-equity firm, stopped just short of becoming a caricature of American capitalism, thankfully.
 The only jarring note, character-wise, was Kate Hudson as the complex Erica.
-I cannot say whether it was a question of the writing and directing versus the acting but, somehow, given everything that Erica represented in Changez’ life, the whole performance fell a bit flat.
+I cannot say whether it was a question of the scriptwriting and directing versus the acting but, somehow, given everything that Erica represented in Changez’ life, the whole performance fell a bit flat.

 The highlight of the movie, besides Riz Ahmed, was the music.
 In particular, this early rendition of a Sufi song by Fareed Ayaz and Abu Muhammed, two well-known Pakistani musicians.
-A richly-layered composition and, actually, not even purely Sufi but borrowing heavily from many other Eastern musical forms and traditions (none of which I can claim any sort of expertise on, so we’ll leave it there).
+A richly-layered composition and, actually, not even purely Sufi but borrowing heavily from many other Eastern musical forms and traditions (none of which I can claim any sort of expertise on, so we’ll leave it there.)
 Mori Araj Suno (Hear my Plea), heard when Changez was leaving Istanbul after resigning from his American job, was sung by a popular Pakistani singer, Atif Aslam, and beautifully evoked the silent Changez’ conflicting emotions.
 Meesha Shafi, who played Changez’ sister in the movie (no such character in the book), sang the song, Bijli Aaye Na Aaye (Whether Lightning Falls or Not) with as much joy and passion as her movie character portrayed.
 Listen to the entire soundtrack — it’s so good.
-And, for some reason, not getting as much play as, say, another famous movie from that part of the world — Slumdog Millionaire.

 Some critics have complained about Nair serving up her usual “lesson in multiculturalism” with this movie.
 But the entire story, even in Hamid’s novel, is about the multiculturalist challenges of America, given the great melting-pot that it is.
-And, while I did not take Nair’s adaptation as any more of a lesson than the original book it was based on, given the regular news stories about cultural intolerance (like this today about the new Miss America being slammed for being “Arab” even though she’s not), clearly, lessons are not entirely unwarranted.
+And, while I did not take Nair’s adaptation as any more of a lesson than the original book it was based on, given the regular news about cultural intolerance, perhaps a bit of a lesson now and then is not entirely unwarranted.